ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 .. image:: smoking_intervention_example.svg

-Therefore, as we increase intervention coverage, we would exect a decrease in population lung cancer rates, as these two variables are located on the same causal pathway.
+Therefore, as we increase intervention coverage (assuming the intervention is effective), we would expect a decrease in population lung cancer rates, as these two variables are located on the same causal pathway.